-A cloud suite of travel, spend and expense management applications that enables companies to purchase any product or service in the context of corporate policy, employee roles and negotiated discounts.
+A cloud suite of travel, spend and expense applications enabling companies to purchase products or services within corporate policy, employee roles and negotiated discounts.

 From acquisitions, rebranding endeavors, pivots, repurposing applications, mobile market shifts, creating custom one offs, and providing design/technical direction to 3rd parties, the deem platform had accumulated massive amounts of design and technical debt.

 Additionally product lines had began to contradict their core value and functionalities.
 Research indicated that prospective new customers had different perspectives on what the deem platform actually did, its value, or who the product was intended for.